Valentin Tsvetkov

-Valentin Ivanovich Tsvetkov (Валентин Иванович Цветков; 27 August 1948 – 18 October 2002) was a Russian politician who served as the governor of Magadan Oblast in the Russian Far East from 1996 to his assassination.
+Valentin Ivanovich Tsvetkov (Валентин Иванович Цветков; 27 August 1948 – 18 October 2002) was a Russian politician who served as the governor of Magadan Oblast in the Russian Far East from 1996 until his assassination.

 Biography

 Valentin Tsvetkov was born on 27 August 1948.
 In 1974 he graduated from the Zaporozhye Machine Construction Institute.
 From 1974 to 1980 he was a foreman, then senior foreman, then head of the department of the Magadan repair and mechanical plant.
 1980-83 - Deputy Director of the Magadan Woodworking Plant.
 1983-86 - deputy director, then director (1986-94) of the Magadannerud enterprise.
 In 1990, the KGB opened a criminal case on industrial smuggling against the Spark JV, whose director was Tsvetkov.
 On 17 April 1991, the case was dropped "for lack of corpus delicti."

 On 12 December 1993 he was elected to the first Federation Council.
 On 17 December 1995, he was elected to the State Duma in Magadan constituency.
 In May 1997, Tsvetkov's mandate in the by-election was won by Vladimir Butkeyev.

 On 3 November 1996, Tsvetkov was elected Governor of the Magadan Region.
 In January 1997, he became ex officio member of the second Federation Council.